jonathanbossenger/block-theme-course/module-03/02-Saving-Styles-Changes.md

 }
 ```

-You will notice that only the changes are stored as JSON in the custom post type record, along with a special `isGlobalStylesUserThemeJSON` property, which is set to `true`.
+Take note of the following:

+1. Only the changes are stored, not an updated version of the original theme.json with the changes included
+2. The style values are stored in a slightly different format to what you've seen in the theme.json file so far (e.g. `var:preset|color|pale-pink` instead of `var(--wp--preset--color--pale-pink)`).
+Both formats are acceptable in theme.json.
+3. The `isGlobalStylesUserThemeJSON` field is included in the stored data, and set to `true`.
+This allows WordPress to know which styles are from the theme.json file, and which are from the stored Global Styles data.

+## How WordPress Decides Which Global Styles to use

 When a post or page is rendered, WordPress will first load all the settings and styles from the theme.json file, and then merge any settings or styles stored in the custom post type record.